 Las Vegas Bets — We’re Here to Gamble

-More than 100,000 travelers visit Las Vegas every day of the year.
-About 75 per cent of them choose to stay at one of the main resorts on the Las Vegas Strip — from Mandalay Bay at the south end of Las Vegas Boulevard to the Wynn at the north end.
+More than 100,000 travellers visit Las Vegas every day of the year.
+About 75 percent of them choose to stay at one of the main resorts on the Las Vegas Strip — from Mandalay Bay at the south end of Las Vegas Boulevard to the Wynn at the north end.

 Most of these guests are here to gamble in the Vegas betting world.
 Slot tournaments, poker tournaments or sports betting — these world-class resorts cover it all.